The Mission of USET

 Statement of Unity

-We, the Eastern Band of Cherokee Indians, Chitimacha Tribe of Louisiana, Mississippi Band of Choctaw Indians, Coushatta Tribe of Louisiana, Miccosukee Tribe of Indians of Florida, Saint Regis of Mohawk Tribe, Passamaquoddy Tribe Pleasant Point, Passamaquoddy Indian Township, Penobscot Indian Nation, Seminole Tribe of Florida, Seneca Indian Nation of New York, Houlton Band of Maliseet Tribe, Poarch Band of Creek, Tunica-Biloxi Tribe of Louisiana, Narragansett Indian Tribe, Mashantucket Pequot Tribe, Wampanoag Tribe of Gay head, (Aquinnah), Alabama-Coushatta Tribe of Texas, Oneida Nation of New York, Aroostook Band of Micmac of Maine, Catawba Indian Nation of South Carolina, Jena Band of Choctaw Indians of Louisiana, Mashpee Wampanoag Tribe of Massachusetts, the Cayuga Nation, the Mohegan Tribe of Connecticut and Shinnecock Indian Nation, being numbered among the Nations People of the South and Eastern United States, desiring to establish an organization to represent our united interest and promote our common welfare and benefit, do of our own free will in Council assembly, affirm our membership in the organization to be known as United South and Eastern Tribes, Inc., and proclaim the following objectives and declare our purpose to be:
+We, the Eastern Band of Cherokee Indians, Chitimacha Tribe of Louisiana, Mississippi Band of Choctaw Indians, Coushatta Tribe of Louisiana, Miccosukee Tribe of Indians of Florida, Saint Regis of Mohawk Tribe, Passamaquoddy Tribe Pleasant Point, Passamaquoddy Indian Township, Penobscot Indian Nation, Seminole Tribe of Florida, Seneca Indian Nation of New York, Houlton Band of Maliseet Tribe, Poarch Band of Creek, Tunica-Biloxi Tribe of Louisiana, Narragansett Indian Tribe, Mashantucket Pequot Tribe, Wampanoag Tribe of Gay head, (Aquinnah), Alabama-Coushatta Tribe of Texas, Oneida Nation of New York, Aroostook Band of Micmac of Maine, Catawba Indian Nation of South Carolina, Jena Band of Choctaw Indians of Louisiana, Mashpee Wampanoag Tribe of Massachusetts, the Cayuga Nation, the Mohegan Tribe of Connecticut, Shinnecock Indian Nation, and Pamunkey Indian Tribe being numbered among the Nations People of the South and Eastern United States, desiring to establish an organization to represent our united interest and promote our common welfare and benefit, do of our own free will in Council assembly, affirm our membership in the organization to be known as United South and Eastern Tribes, Inc., and proclaim the following objectives and declare our purpose to be:

 a.
 To promote Indian leadership in order to move forward in the ultimate, desirable goal of complete Indian involvement and responsibility at all levels in Indian affairs;